3D Printing NYC

-Here at 3D NYC we often get asked about 3D printing and rapid prototyping solutions by a wide range of creative professionals for an even wider range of real world applications of this technology.
+We are often asked about 3D printing and rapid prototyping solutions by a wide range of creative professionals for an even wider range of real world applications of this technology.
 This has inspired us to write a short guide about the reach that 3D printing as service has and a little background on how rapid prototyping works.
+You can learn more about 3D printing and product development through a great resources, 3D NYC Lab.

 How does 3D Printing work?